What Is the Saatva HD Mattress and Should You Buy It in the Labor Day Sales?

 (Image credit: Saatva)

 The Saatva HD mattress sits in the premium price bracket and is a more expensive version of the Saatva Classic (our Saatva Classic mattress review puts this mattress at the lower end of the premium price scale).
-Here’s the price for each size at full MSRP:
+Here’s what you'll pay for each size at full price:

 Saatva HD Mattress: Design & Materials